waggle-sensor/pywaggle/docs/writing-a-plugin.md

 For the purposes of this example, we'll assume our plugin URL is `https://github.com/username/plugin-hello-world`.

-### 2. Adding sage.yaml
+### 2. Add sage.yaml

-Create and add a new file called `sage.yaml` and add the following:
+Create and add a new file called `sage.yaml` with the following contents:

 ```yaml
 name: "hello-world"